There are many ways you can help ease the symptoms of generalised anxiety disorder.

 Support groups can give you advice on how to manage your anxiety.
 They're also a good way to meet other people with similar experiences.

-Support groups can often arrange face-to-face meetings.
-You can use these meetings to talk about your difficulties and problems.
+Support groups can often arrange in-person meetings.
+You can use these meetings to talk about your anxiety.
 Many support groups also provide support and guidance over the phone or in writing.

 Talk to your GP about local support groups for anxiety in your area.